Academic Calendar 2024-2025

 Course Learning Outcomes:

-1. To develop an appreciation for the art of theatre performance through the use of masks.
+1. Develop an appreciation for the art of theatre performance through the use of masks.

-2. To develop an understanding of the various skills that make up the art of mask performance including mime by developing these skills through participation in class exercises and assignments.
+2. Develop an understanding of the various skills that make up the art of mask performance including mime by developing these skills through participation in class exercises and assignments.

-3. To develop an understanding of the interdependence of the performer’s internal life (thinking and feeling) and its physical manifestation
+3. Develop an understanding of the interdependence of the performer’s internal life (thinking and feeling) and its physical manifestation.

-5. To further develop a critical perspective about the world in which we live and in which we create by sensitively observing and responding to class experiences through written reflections
+5. Further develop a critical perspective about the world in which we live and in which we create by sensitively observing and responding to class experiences through written reflections.

 DRAM 335 Acting for the Screen Units: 3.00